Skip to content

 Easiest way to reach me is to book a slot or email zach@zlevin.uk.
 If you’re a student thinking about AI safety, an organiser running an AI safety group at another university, or a researcher working on adjacent problems, I’d especially like to hear from you.

-Looking for summer 2026 AI safety research positions and related programmes.
+Looking for summer 2026 AI safety positions: technical research and field-building (e.g. Generator).
 Get in touch if you have something or know who I should be talking to.